Johannes van Damme: Appeals

-On 23 November 1993, the Court of Appeal rejected van Damme's appeal against his conviction, ruling that the trial judge was correct in rejecting his defence that he was tricked by Obiefuna into carrying the heroin into Singapore in the false bottom of a suitcase.
-Defence lawyer Edmond Pereira had also argued that van Damme was in fact not in possession of the drugs, as the suitcase was under the control of the airline at all times until he arrived in Singapore; however, this was dismissed by the appeal judges.
+On 23 November 1993, the Court of Appeal dismissed van Damme's appeal against his conviction, ruling that the trial judge was correct in rejecting his defence that he was tricked by Obiefuna into carrying the heroin into Singapore in the false bottom of a suitcase.
+Defence lawyer Edmond Pereira had also argued that van Damme was in fact not in possession of the drugs, as the suitcase was under the control of the airline at all times until he arrived in Singapore, however this argument was also rejected by the appeal judges.

 On 6 May 1994, van Damme petitioned the President of Singapore, Ong Teng Cheong, for clemency.
 Acting on the advice of Cabinet of Singapore, the President turned down the petition on 7 July 1994.

 A plea for clemency from the Dutch government was rejected by the Singaporean authorities.
 A letter from Queen Beatrix of the Netherlands was also sent to the president in an unsuccessful attempt to prevent van Damme from being executed.
 The chairman of the European Union Council of Ministers, German Foreign Minister Klaus Kinkel, along with the President of the European Parliament, German MEP Klaus Hänsch, also made an unsuccessful appeal for clemency on behalf of the European Union.

 "To: Her Majesty the Queen of the Netherlands - Your Majesty.
 A suppliant greets thee in almighty God's name!
 My dire straits and urgent need must have been made known to thee by His Excellency, the Prime Minister.
 My petition for clemency has been rejected by the President of the Republic of Singapore.
 A cruel manner of death, my portion is to be in the near future, unless your majesty intervenes and render me every assistance possible.... for I do not wish to die by execution in a foreign land for a crime I was never guilty of.
 I beseech 'Your Royal Highness' utmost endeavours: to save me from a cruel fate.
 Words do not suffice to phase my perilous predicament.
 I shall remember thee kindly before God's Throne of Grace.
 God bless thee and thine both richly and wonderfully.
 Your humble citizen, Johannes van Damme (Death Row Prison)."